 | Material | HDPE | HDPE |

-| Panel Height | 10 cm (4 in) | 15 cm (6 in) |
+| Panel height | 10 cm (4 in) | 15 cm (6 in) |

-| Sheet Thickness | 1.5–1.7 mm | 1.5–1.7 mm |
+| Sheet thickness | 1.5–1.7 mm | 1.5–1.7 mm |

-| Weld Spacing | 44.5 cm | 44.5 cm |
+| Weld spacing | 44.5 cm | 44.5 cm |

-| Spot Welding | ≥ 100 N/cm | ≥ 100 N/cm |
+| Spot weld strength | ≥ 100 N/cm | ≥ 100 N/cm |

-| Cell-to-cell connection | 120 N/cm | 120 N/cm |
+| Cell joint strength | 120 N/cm | 120 N/cm |

-| Sheet Yield Strength | ≥ 20 MPa | ≥ 20 MPa |
+| Sheet yield strength | ≥ 20 MPa | ≥ 20 MPa |

-| Weld Peel Strength | — | 2130 N |
+| Joint peel strength | — | 2,130 N |

 | Finish | Textured and perforated | Textured and perforated |